There is a rule called FHS that summarizes the layout of Linux system directories - Part 2 -

 /usr/src

-This is where you can supplement the source code etc. when installing the source.
+This is where you store the source code etc. when you do a source installation.

-Basically, the purpose is to refer to it later, but depending on the item, you may need the configure file from the installation when uninstalling it, so it is premature to throw it away just because the installation is finished. .
+The main purpose is to refer to it later, but depending on the product, you may need the configure files etc. when uninstalling, so it's a bit hasty to throw it away just because the installation is complete.

 /var

-/var is the location for variable data files.
+/var is where variable data files are stored.

-Variable data includes logs, lock files, and temporary files.
+Variable data includes logs, lock files, temporary files, etc. This

 /var/account

-This is where logs collected using the sa command and lastcomm command are stored.
+This is where the logs collected by the sa and lastcomm commands are stored.

-While the history command is a log of executed commands, the sa command provides statistical data that emphasizes data using system resources, such as the number of executions and execution time, and the lastcomm command is a log of command execution similar to the history command.
-Masu.
+While the history command logs executed commands, the sa command stores statistical data that focuses on system resource usage, such as the number of executions and execution time, while the lastcomm command stores command execution logs similar to the history command.

 /var/cache